 About the Trust

-– raising awareness of autism amongst the wider community to help bring about greater understanding and acceptance of autism spectrum disorders and related communication difficulties
+- to raise awareness of autism amongst the wider community to help bring about greater understanding and acceptance of autism and related communication difficulties

 Based in Surrey, the Trust oversees Jigsaw CABAS School, JigsawPlus Specialist Day Services for Adults and Jigsaw Social Enterprises as well as Training, Consultancy and Outreach services.
 There are also plans for additional support services to continue to deliver excellence in all aspects of life to all our learners and their families.